ismatfarjana/T2A1/README.md

 3. Tam ( Developers, Tester)
 - The peoples who actually got to do different parts of the whole work that to be done.

 Parts of Development:

-Parts of Development:

-*Product Backlog: This is made by combination of the small tasks of the whole project and each task will iterate over - plan, build, test and review.
+* Product Backlog: This is made by combination of the small tasks of the whole project and each task will iterate over - plan, build, test and review.
 Each of the tasks supposed to be done within a specific time limit.
 The product owner and SCRUM master makes the Product backlog.
 They prioritize the user stories while making the small parts and depending on that the next part is built which is called the "Sprint backlog"

 * Sprint backlog: This is where the team starts to work on.
 It includes the small tasks prioritizing the user stories.
 These are the logical reasonable tasks that need to be executed one at a time.